ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Evaluation of ActivFORMS-ta

-The current implementation of ActivFORMSi has the following limitations: \begin{itemize} \item[$-$] ActivFORMSi assumes that the set of adaptation actions is bounded and limited (possibly by discretization of the settings of actuators with continuous domains); \item[$-$] ActivFORMSi assumes that distinct adaptation goals can be defined that can be applied to select the best adaptation option; \item[$-$] ActivFORMSi assumes that the number of runs that are required to obtain a required accuracy for a simulation query can be obtained offline; \item[$-$] The modeling environment used in ActivFORMSi (i.e., Upppaal) puts restrictions on the expressiveness of template, model, and property specifications, and the way non-determinism and untimed choice of actions is stochastically treated by the sampling procedure; \item[$-$] ActivFORMSi does not support adaptive systems with properties that involve rare events; \item[$-$] Dynamic updates of the feedback loop model with ActivFORMSi is only applicable if the feedback loop model can reach quiescent states and if the model can be consistently updated (including transferring state and handling buffered messages); \end{itemize}
+The current implementation of ActivFORMS-ta has the following limitations: \begin{itemize} \item[$-$] The set of adaptation options is bounded and limited (possibly by discretising the settings of actuators with continuous domains); \item[$-$] Distinct adaptation goals can be defined to select the best adaptation option; \item[$-$] The number of runs that are required to obtain a required accuracy for a simulation query can be obtained offline; \item[$-$] Uppaal puts restrictions on the expressiveness of model and property specifications, and the way non-determinism and untimed choice of actions is treated by the sampling procedure; \item[$-$] ActivFORMS-ta does not support adaptive systems with properties that involve rare events; \item[$-$] Dynamic updates of the feedback loop model requires that the feedback loop model can reach quiescent states and can be consistently updated. \end{itemize}